 Savings accounts

-Your financial professional can help you choose among a variety of savings vehicles – including 529 plans, Education Savings Accounts (ESAs), and custodial accounts offered through Wells Fargo Advisors – while helping you select the right plan and investment alternatives that may fit your needs and risk tolerance.
+Your financial advisor can help you choose among a variety of savings vehicles – including 529 plans, Education Savings Accounts (ESAs), and custodial accounts offered through Wells Fargo Advisors – while helping you select the right plan and investment alternatives that may fit your needs and risk tolerance.

 Additionally, you as the investor should recognize how each option can be implemented and structured for use.
-Talk through scenarios with your financial professional: What happens if I take money out of this account early?
+Talk through scenarios with your financial advisor: What happens if I take money out of this account early?
 How can I use an account if my child’s needs or education goals change?
 How do the earnings from this account impact matters like financial aid or taxes?
 Knowing the impact of these scenarios will likely be important in your decision- making process.

 Credit or cash options